jaredcann/Streamingsurveillancebotserver/README.md

 -Test stream<br>
 <b>LD_LIBRARY_PATH=/opt/mjpg-streamer/ /opt/mjpg-streamer/mjpg_streamer -i "input_raspicam.so -fps 15 -q 50 -x 640 -y 480" -o "output_http.so -p 9000 -w /opt/mjpg-streamer/www" </b>

+<br><br>
-# Servo Blaster library setup
+Servo Blaster library setup

 Servo blaster allows you to control servos with GPIO pins instead of pwm pins

 you must also change the libary default timing method from "PWM" to using the "PCM" so it doesnt interfere with 3.5mm aux jack

 Copy and setup Servo blaster library

 <b>cd</b>